joao5566/LuaAnim/README.md

 If additional functionality is required, here are some ideas:

 1. **Support for Callbacks:** Add events triggered at the end of an animation.
-2. **Different Animation Speeds:** Allow each animation to have a distinct frame duration.
+2. **Reverse Playback:** Add support for playing animations backward.
-3. **Reverse Playback:** Add support for playing animations backward.
+3. **Pause/Resume:** Implement methods to pause and resume animations.
-4. **Pause/Resume:** Implement methods to pause and resume animations.
+4. **Animation Blending:** Support for smooth transitions between animations.

 ---